Lowering Cholesterol: Lifestyle Changes

 High cholesterol levels

 Start by getting your cholesterol checked regularly and talking with your health care provider about the results.
-Then take a look at your all-important diet.
+Then take a look at your diet.
+This is very important.

-A heart-healthy diet includes fruits, vegetables, whole grains, fish, skinless poultry, nonfat dairy products, beans, seeds, nuts, and healthy vegetable oils like olive or canola.
+A diet that is healthy for your heart includes fruits, vegetables, whole grains, fish, skinless poultry, nonfat dairy products, beans, seeds, nuts, and healthy vegetable oils like olive or canola.
 You should limit saturated fat, trans fat, and salt.
-You should also cut back on sugar and refined flour, which have been linked with high triglycerides, another dangerous fat in the blood.
+You should also cut back on sugar and refined flour.
+These have been linked with high triglycerides, another dangerous fat in the blood.

 A healthy diet should help you keep your weight within a healthy range.
 A healthy weight also reduces your risk of other health problems like diabetes.